biweidai/PGD/README.md

 # PGD
-Potential Gradient Descent and Enthalpy Gradient Descent
+Potential Gradient Descent and Enthalpy Gradient Descent.
+See [A gradient based method for modeling baryons and matter in halos of fast simulations](https://arxiv.org/abs/1804.00671).